Andy4495/TI_Platform_Cores_For_Arduino/README.md

 | Tiva 1.0.4    | arm-none-eabi-gcc 8.3.1-20190703 | 9.3.0.1863 | N/A      | N/A     |
 | Tiva 1.0.3    | arm-none-eabi-gcc 6.3.1-20170620 | 7.2.0.2096 | N/A      | N/A     |

-### Board Package Files
+### GitHub Workflow Action Definition Files

-Located in the [`boards`][14] directory.
+Located in the [`actions`][15] directory.

-- `msp430-1.0.5.tar.bz2`
-- `msp430-1.0.6.tar.bz2`
-- `msp430-1.0.7.tar.bz2`
-- `msp430elf-2.0.7.tar.bz2`
-- `msp430elf-2.0.10.tar.bz2`
-- `tivac-1.0.3.tar.bz2`
-- `tivac-1.0.4.tar.bz2`

-### GitHub Workflow Definition YAML Files

-This repo contains more configurations than you will probably ever need.
+These files contain example yaml configuration files for [arduino-compile-sketches][23] actions for MSP and Tiva platforms.

 You can generally use the latest version of the board package for the platform you are compiling.
-The older versions are included in case there is a specific compatibility issue with a particular sketch or library.
+Configuration files for older platform versions are included in case there is a specific compatibility issue with a particular sketch or library.

-Located in the [`actions`][15] directory.
-Workflow YAML files should be placed in the `.github/workflows` directory in your repo.
+[Workflow action][24] files should be placed in the `.github/workflows` directory in your repo.

 - `compile_arduino_sketch_standard-MSP430-105.yml`
   - Compile for MSP430G2 using the standard Energia platform index and board packages version 1.0.5 downloaded from energia.nu